 Blueberries also repaired the angiotensin system in animals.
 This regulated blood pressure and had an overall protective effect on the kidneys

-It is unknown how blueberries affect the kidneys of humans.
+It is unknown how blueberries affect human kidneys.

 Pumpkin Seeds